aKshay-9890/Kubernetes-Detail/README.md

 # Kubernetes service is a service which provide a static IP to pod .
  # Service Types:
-1. Load Balancer service: using labels and selectors, and connect to outer world
+1. Load Balancer service: using labels and selectors, service will expose applicationto external world.
-2. Node Port Service (port range 30,000 - 32 ,767)
+2. Node Port Service : those who have access to worker node/ VPC /Instance i.e inside organization (port range 30,000 - 32 ,767).
-3. Cluster IP Service
+3. Cluster IP Service : Application will access only inside the kubernetes cluster.

 What is a static pod ?